RDM

 DRG LB, or to execute a target.

-- Versatility:
+- Macros:

 Southern Cross can kill and save groups of players.
 Its cooldown coincides with many LBs, it has long range, and can be targeted on anyone.
 Think about what the enemy's/your ally's upcoming plans may be and be prepared to make good use of both its healing and damage values in order to enable or–and especially–to intercept those plans.